 Cheyenne-Arapaho Park, or Tsistsistas-Hinono’einiihi’ Park (the park’s official name), is a 4.6-acre park located in the Four Square Mile neighborhood of Arapahoe County.
-The park’s theme honors the Plains Native American tribe, featuring a Cheyenne-Arapaho inspired sculpture and council gathering ring.
+The park’s theme honors the Plains Native American tribes, featuring a Cheyenne-Arapaho inspired sculpture and council gathering ring.

 The east side of the park (2.1 acres) was acquired by the County in 1986 and developed for passive use (less structured recreational activities such as walking, picnicking, etc.) in the late 1990s.
 It has a large turfgrass lawn, circled by a gravel walking path and native plantings.
 The 2.5-acre west side of the park was acquired in 2006 and minimally improved as an expansion to the existing developed park.